 - the initial start up costs such as the construction of covered bays or the purchase of necessary equipment, such as balls and ball dispensers

 - working capital

-There will almost certainly be a period during the first few weeks of trading when your business is becoming known to customers and your income is building up to its full potential.
+There will almost certainly be a period during the first few months of trading when customers are getting to know about your driving range and your sales are building up to their full potential.